Instructors, Training Requirements, and Continuing Education

 Identification and Registration

 All of the equipment and instruments necessary to take the Clinical Practicum examination will be furnished to the candidate.
-However, the candidate will be allowed to use personal binocular indirect ophthalmoscope and condensing lenses, provided that the ophthalmoscope is equipped with a teaching mirror.
+However, the candidate will be permitted to use personal binocular indirect ophthalmoscope and condensing lenses, provided that the ophthalmoscope is equipped with a teaching mirror.

 Clinical Practicum Content